saasquatch/raisins/CONTRIBUTING.md

 # Contributing

 - The packages are linked and released with [Lerna](https://lerna.js.org/)

 ## Getting Started

 - Checkout the repo
+- Install `npm i`
- - Run `lerna bootstrap` in the root (Bootstrap the packages in the current Lerna repo.
+- Run `npx lerna bootstrap` in the root (Bootstrap the packages in the current Lerna repo.
 Installing all their dependencies and linking any cross-dependencies.)
+- Build the packages you need `npm run build`
 - Run a subproject, e.g. `cd packages/react-example && npm run start`